jvallmeiida/API-Veiculos/README.md

 &nbsp;

 ## What you can do
-  - Mostrar all veiculos
+  - show all veiculos
-  - Mostrar 1 veiculo
+  - show 1 veiculo
-  - Criar veiculo
+  - Criate veiculo
-  - Atualizar veiculo
+  - update veiculo
-  - Apagar veiculo
+  - delete veiculo